Design With Nature

 Why AER?

 Though well-intentioned, many modern land management practices contribute to degraded soil, lost water and displaced wildlife.
 AER's mission is to slow and reverse this trend.
-Using agroecological principles, we design self-sustaining systems that can achieve carbon neutrality and improved fire prevention, greater soil health, deeper water retention and responsible financial management.
+Using agroecology principles, we design self-sustaining systems that can achieve carbon neutrality and improved fire prevention, greater soil health, deeper water retention and responsible financial management.
 Our vision is a future where land is managed for place and context, and soil is increasing exponentially.
 In this way, AER works to transform agriculture and its place in the community.
 And beautiful landscapes go hand-in-hand!

 How We Achieve Our Vision